Carl Poll & Varun Vidyarthi describe the quiet revolution of participatory development in Uttar Pradesh, India.

 In the western societies such an approach may be at odds with the target-driven approach that has become more and more dominant over recent years.
 But there is plenty of evidence that while professionals intervene in people’s lives with the attitude that they bring solutions, little changes for any length of time.
 People mostly remain dependent.
 Although the focus initially in India is often a money saving scheme it’s not unlike where self-directed approaches can develop where the professional becomes the facilitator and those requiring additional support are facilitated on the basis they know their problems have solutions within their possession.

-Below is a short piece written by Varun Vidyarthi who leads Manavodaya about Sheela a facilitator who has been trained with financial support of Manavodaya International.
+Below is a short piece written by Varun Vidyarthi who leads Manavodaya about Sheela a facilitator who has been trained with the financial support of Manavodaya International.

 Sheela, 45, is a self-made woman whose life has been full of struggles.
 She was chosen by Manavodaya for training and support as a local facilitator due to her courage and determination to work for disadvantaged women in her village despite the challenges in her own life.